palantus/sitecore/README.md

 ### Extending command palette (F1)
 Take a look at my mod sitemod-wiki or sitemod-files.
 Basically you need to plads a javascript file in www/commands/ which exports the commands.

+### Add custom authentication

+You can add a auth.mjs file to the api folder in your mod.
+This will be added to the express chain first, meaning that you can use it to set eg. res.locals.user and thereby authenticate a user by some custom means.